SHxKM/django-scaffold-cookiecutter/README.md

-# Scaffold Django: a flexible cookiecutter
+# Scaffold Django X: a flexible cookiecutter

 A cookiecutter that's simple yet flexible for quick scaffolding of Django projects.
 Save on boilerplate code and start prototyping/developing within seconds.